ZenoxisIV/Tetrisito/README.md

 ## Modes
 Two modes are provided:
 - **Normal**: In this mode, tetrominoes do not rotate and only move downwards.
 There is no line clearing mechanism; tetrominoes will just keep stacking indefinitely.
-The game ends when the stack reaches the top of the playfield or it fails to find a solution.
+The game ends when the stack reaches the top of the playing field or it fails to find a solution.
 - **Line Clearing**: Similar to Normal Mode, tetrominoes do not rotate and only move downwards.
 However, in this mode, a line clearing mechanism is enabled.
 When a horizontal line is completely filled with blocks, it is cleared from the playing field, and all blocks above it fall down by one row.
-The game ends when the stack reaches the top of the playfield or it fails to find a solution.
+The game ends when the stack reaches the top of the playing field or it fails to find a solution.

 ## How to Play
 1. **Set Up the Grids**